Full name William Thomas Stuart Porterfield

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

 While others - the likes of Morgan and Joyce and Rankin - have flirted with England, William Porterfield has remained an almost ever-present figure in Ireland's rise in international cricket.
-His country's top run-scorer in both ODI and T20I cricket, he could yet become Ireland's first Test captain.
+His country's top run-scorer in both ODI and T20I cricket, he is also set to be their first Test captain.

 While progress has not always been smooth - Porterfield was out to the first ball of both Ireland's World T20 matches in Sri Lanka in 2012 - his time in the side has coincided with some of the country's greatest achievements: the victories over Pakistan and Bangladesh that took Ireland to the Super Eight's of the 2007 World Cup; qualification for the World T20 of 2009; victory over England in the World Cup of 2011 and consistent success in the Intercontinental Cup, which Ireland won in 2008 and 2013.